Differences Between Cost Center and Profit Center

-Cost Center vs Profit Center – Cost centers and profit centers are both reasons for which a business becomes successful.
-A cost center is a subunit of a company which takes care of the costs of that unit.
-On the other hand, a profit center is a subunit of a company which is responsible for revenues, profits, and costs.
+Cost centers and profit centers are both reasons a business becomes successful.
+A cost center is a subunit of a company that takes care of the costs of that unit.
+On the other hand, a profit center is a subunit of a company that is responsible for revenues, profits, and costs.

-You won’t see a cost center and a profit center in a centralized company; since the control of the company is from a small team at the top.
-In a decentralized company where the control and the responsibility are shared, you will be able to see the existence of cost and profit centers.
+You won’t see a cost center and a profit center in a centralized company; since the company’s control is from a small team at the top.
+However, in a decentralized company where the power and the responsibility are shared, you will see cost and profit centers.

 - Cost center vs Profit center [Infographics]